charmed-kubernetes/kubernetes-docs/pages/k8s/ipv6.md

 * By default, connections to the API server will use the IPv4 address even when running a cluster in IPv6-preferred or IPv6-only mode.
-This can be modified in the client config by hand or overridden via the `loadbalancer-ips` config.
+This can be modified in the client config by hand or overridden via the `loadbalancer-ips` config on the kubernetes-master and / or kubeapi-load-balancer charms.

 * IPv6 NodePort listeners won't function on the master, though they will work on the worker units.